-Building owners must show annually that all buildings fire safety features have been maintained to the required standards by preparing an Annual Essential Safety Measures Report.
-The annual report must be available to be inspected by Council or CFA staff.
+Each year building owners must show that the building's fire safety features have been maintained to the standards through an Annual Essential Safety Measures Report.
+The annual report must be available to be inspected by council or the CFA.

-Some information that may assist you is in the Victorian Building Authority’s brochure or the manual.
-Owners (or their representatives) must ensure that all building maintenance and testings are carried out, before completing the Annual Essential Safety Measures report.
-These requirements apply to all commercial buildings.
+The Victorian Building Authority has produced information to help you.
+Owners or their representatives must ensure that all building maintenance and testing is carried out before completing the Annual Essential Safety Measures report.

-For further information refer to the Essential Safety Measures section of the Building Commission Website.
+For further information refer to the Victorian Building Authority website.

 All existing accommodation buildings must be upgraded to include a degree of fire safety.
-Some buildings to which these requirements apply include:
+Some buildings these requirements apply to include:

 - Pubs with accommodation

-If you are a building owner of any of the above, this could impact you.
+If you own any of the above, this could impact you.
 Depending on the characteristics of the building one of the following systems must be installed: